square/workflow-swift/Samples/Tutorial/Tutorial5.md

 Start by creating a new Unit test file called `WelcomeWorkflowTests`.
 Import `WorkflowTesting` as well as a `@testable import` for the `Tutorial` pod you're testing:

-We'll use the `@testable import` to be able to test the our workflows which are not exposed publicly.
+We'll use the `@testable import` to be able to test our workflows which are not exposed publicly.

 ```swift
 import XCTest